 - Mental anguish

 Punitive damages, or exemplary damages, are awarded in some cases where the defendant is particularly harmful and disturbing.
-For example, if a defendant’s conduct was malicious, fraudulent, or willful and it leads to your loved one's death beyond a reasonable doubt, you may be awarded as a result.
-These damages intend to punish the defendant and act as a sort of incentive for them to refrain from the actions that resulted in wrongful death.
+For example, if a defendant’s conduct was malicious, fraudulent, or willful and it leads to your loved one’s death beyond a reasonable doubt, you may be awarded as a result.
+These damages are intended to punish the defendant and act as a deterrent against similar conduct in the future.
 Remember, punitive damages are rarely awarded.

-We Won’t Settle for Less Than What You Deserve
+We Will Not Settle for Less Than What You Deserve

 Our Colorado Springs wrongful death attorney will fight for you as if we were in your shoes.
 Although nothing could ever justify your loved one’s wrongful death, we are committed to fighting for the highest and fairest settlement possible to help make your burdens a little easier to bear.